 A substance that is flowing, and keeping no shape, such as water; a substance of which the molecules, while not tending to separate from one another like those of a gas, readily change their relative position, and which therefore retains no definite shape, except that determined by the containing receptacle; an inelasticfluid.
 (1 of 2 liquid definitions)

-1998, Bill Coxall, Lynton Robins, Robert Leach, Contemporary British Politics (page 164)
+1998, Bill Coxall, Lynton Robins, Robert Leach, Contemporary British Politics, page 164:

 It is argued that in the last ten years or so, quality broadsheet newspapers have become more like the tabloids.
 Anthony Sampson has argued that 'the frontier between the qualities and popular papers has virtually disappeared'.

-The translations below need to be checked and inserted above into the appropriate translation tables, removing any numbers.
-Numbers do not necessarily match those in definitions.
+The translations below need to be checked and inserted above into the appropriate translation tables.
 See instructions at Dictionary:Entry layout § Translations.

 A qualitysystem ensures products meet customer requirements.

-a.2003,, John Ahier, John Beck, Rob Moore, quoting Harriet (a Cambridge University student), Graduate Citizens?: Issues of Citizenship and Higher Education[1], Routledge, published 2003, →ISBN, page 114:
+a.2003, John Ahier, John Beck, Rob Moore, quoting Harriet (a Cambridge University student), Graduate Citizens?: Issues of Citizenship and Higher Education[3], Routledge, published 2003, →ISBN, page 114:

 I mean a lot of the money that obviously goes into universities and their libraries and their facilities and their academics and stuff but I mean I haven’t had a very quality degree to be honest.
 I think the quality of my education has been crap . . .